 Are you thinking about planning a trip to Mexico but want to stay in a unique hotel?
 Keep scrolling to check out the best quirky hotels in Mexico worth checking out!

-This list of quirky hotels in Mexico contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of quirky hotels in Mexico was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 While Mexico is home to some of the most renowned hotel brands in the world, there’s also a plethora of unique and quirky hotels you can stay at if you’re the type of traveler who likes to do things differently.